Dir. Molly Dineen • 2018 • UK • 90 mins • Cert 15

 This film is F-Rated - find out more about why we choose to F-Rate our films.

-We are delighted to welcome the film’s director Molly Dineen for a Q&A after the film, to talk about her filmmaking journey following this South London legend.
+We are delighted to welcome Blacker Dread himself, alongside the film’s director Molly Dineen, for a special Q&A after the film.

 Part of the South Norwood Community Festival (25 - 30 June 2018).